Wendy and Richard Pini: Career

 Fletcher contributed several covers and illustrations to Galaxy Science Fiction and Galileo magazines in the mid-1970s.
 Prior to the widespread publication of Elfquest, Wendy was also known for dressing up at comic book conventions as Red Sonja.

 Elfquest

 Elfquest, a fantasy story about a community of elves, was launched in 1978 with art and co-writing by Wendy Pini.
 Richard Pini, who had been working for IBM, is credited as co-writer and editor on Elfquest, as well as handling all of the publishing and business aspects of Warp Graphics.

 Stormbringer

 Wendy Pini wrote a book documenting her attempt to make an animated film project of the Stormbringer stories.
 Law and Chaos: The "Stormbringer" Animated Film Project was published by Father Tree Press (an imprint of the Pinis' WaRP Graphics) in 1987.
 The book contains original artwork, information on the characters, an overview of the plot, and Wendy Pini's personal investment in the project.
-The film never reached completion.
-However, the full content of Law and Chaos may be found on the Masque of the Red Death web site.
+The film never reached completion, but the full content of Law and Chaos may be found on the Masque of the Red Death website.